kaazing/gateway/doc/high-availability/u_ha.md

     2. Paste the configuration files into `GATEWAY_HOME/conf` folder.

-4. Navigate to `GATEWAY_HOME/bin`, and launch the first cluster member using the following command, where `GATEWAY_HOME` is the full path to the directory that contains ${gateway.name.long} and its components (for more information, see ${setting.up.inline}):
+4. Navigate to `GATEWAY_HOME/bin`, and launch the first cluster member using the following command, where `GATEWAY_HOME` is the full path to the directory that contains KAAZING Gateway and its components (for more information, see [Setting Up KAAZING Gateway](../about/setup-guide.md)):

     -   For Mac and Linux: